John Barleycorn And Friends

-Classical Mythology: Dionysus (or Bacchus) was the Greek and Roman god of winemaking and wine.
-Eventually, he became the personification of wine itself and its positive and negative effects upon drinkers.
+- Classical Mythology: Dionysus (or Bacchus) was the Greek and Roman god of winemaking and wine.
+Eventually, he became the personification of wine itself along with its positive and negative effects upon drinkers.
 In some later depictions, like this 1870 cartoon by Thomas Nast◊, he is shown as the embodiment of alcohol-caused human misery.

 - From British folklore there's the aforementioned John Barleycorn who, in some form, goes back as far as the Middle Ages.

 - Dungeons & Dragons module UK1 Beyond The Crystal Cave.
 The PCs may encounter a deity named the Green Man, who is involved with (among other things) the production of alcoholic beverages.
 His breath causes intoxication in any creature who breathes it.
 One of the names he goes by is (wait for it!)
 John Barleycorn.